SaladDais/tailslide/README.md

 # Intro

-libSLing provides an embeddable parser, AST representation, and tree walker for Second Life's Linden Scripting Language.
+Sling provides an embeddable parser, AST representation, and tree walker for Second Life's Linden Scripting Language.

 Also provided is a CLI utility to quickly lint or optimize LSL scripts, as well as visualize the AST of the supplied script.

 # Credits
-libSLing is heavily based on the [lslint](https://github.com/pclewis/lslint) LSL linter written by pclewis, see the [NOTICE.txt](NOTICE.txt) file for the original README and credits.
+Sling is heavily based on the [lslint](https://github.com/pclewis/lslint) LSL linter written by pclewis, see the [NOTICE.txt](NOTICE.txt) file for the original README and credits.